SteeltoeOSS/Documentation/api/v4/security/sso-open-id.md

 The preceding example establishes the following security rules:

-* If a user attempts to access the `About` action and the user is not authenticated, the user is redirected to the OAuth server (such as a UAA Server) to login.
+* If a user attempts to access the `About` action and the user is not authenticated, the user is redirected to the OAuth server (such as a UAA Server) to log in.
 * If an authenticated user attempts to access the `TestGroup` action but does not meet the restrictions established by the referenced policy, the user is denied access.

 ### Cloud Foundry Single SignOn Service